sourcegraph/sourcegraph-public-snapshot/doc/cli/references/login.md

 ## Usage

 ```
-'src login' helps you authenticate 'src' to access a Sourcegraph instance with your user credentials~
+'src login' helps you authenticate 'src' to access a Sourcegraph instance with your user credentials.

 Usage: